Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Hilltoppers put up 41.7 points per game, 23.7 more than the Spartans surrender (18.0).

-- Western Kentucky is 2-0 against the spread and 1-2 overall when the team records more than 18.0 points.
+- When Western Kentucky records more than 18.0 points, it is 2-0 against the spread and 1-2 overall.

-- In games that Western Kentucky picks up over 396.0 yards, the team is 2-0 against the spread and 1-2 overall.
+- In games that Western Kentucky amasses over 396.0 yards, the team is 2-0 against the spread and 1-2 overall.

 - The Hilltoppers have turned the ball over two times, five fewer times than the Spartans have forced turnovers (7).